WELCOME TO SILVA-FISHER LAB

 Senior Research Technician

 Prasanth is a Master's graduate of Texas Tech University.
 He has extensive experience in molecular biology and genetic techniques.
-His work focuses on determining the importance of downstream regulation of lncRNA-protein interactions.
+His work focuses on determining the importance of downstream regulation of how modifications located on lncRNAs can bind to proteins.

 RICHA MISHRA, PH.D.
 (SHE/HER/HERS)